AvanbreukelengUM/rp-photon-scanner/README.md

 0. **Triggering**: Waits for either a software trigger or trigger from the ASG generator (indicating start of generation)
 1. **Threshold crossing detection**: Fires when `ADC[n] >= threshold` and `ADC[n-1] < threshold`
 2. **Dead time**: Ignores subsequent crossings for a configurable number of clock cycles
-3. **Counting**: Increments a 32-bit counter per detected pulse; also computes gated count rate
+3. **Counting**: Increments a 32-bit counter per detected pulse per gate; goes to next gate when N cycles have passed

 All configuration and readout happens through memory-mapped registers at base address `0x40700000`, accessible from Linux via `/dev/mem`.